World Archaeology (BA)

 If the above does not apply to you, you will have to provide proof of your proficiency, by means of one of the tests below.
 You have to register for the test yourself.
 The test results are valid for two years.
 Leiden University accepts three kinds of official tests:

-- The International English Language Testing System (IELTS) Academic modules only.
+- IELTS: Academic modules only.
 Minimum overall score of 6.5 and component scores of 6.0.

 Colloquium doctum, which roughly translates as “learned discussion”, is a special admission procedure that you can apply for if: